Use this Eco-friendly Cleaning solution for your home.

 Burnt pots or pans you also can clean with the powder: Mix a tablespoon with a cup of warm water, leave to soak in the pot, then rinse off.

 The citric acid powder is also suitable as a fabric softener for white laundry.
-(As it has a slightly bleaching effect, it is best not to use it for colored laundry.)
+(As it has a slight bleaching effect, it is best not to use it for colored laundry.)
 It is best to dissolve five to six tablespoons of citric acid powder in one liter of water and to add about 50 milliliters of this liquid to the fabric softener compartment with each wash.

 Another excellent use for the acid: remove yellowish stains from white clothing.
 To do this, you only need to soak the clothes in an acid-water solution (about 15 grams of citric acid per liter of water) for a few hours and then wash them in the machine as usual.